 In the above example, the subject heading for conjunctivitis (line 34) has been exploded (note the ‘exp’ instruction in front of the term).
 Exploding this term picks up the more precise or ‘narrower’ subject headings below it, which have, for the sake of clarity, been included within the example (lines 35 to 38 comprise the narrower headings below the main heading of conjunctivitis.
 Where these headings have their own narrower terms beneath them, they too have been exploded, i.e., lines 36 to 38).

-Different databases often use a different controlled vocabulary, so you need to check and use the appropriate subject headings for that specific resource.
-Also, different search interfaces (OVID; Dialog; PubMed; Cochrane Library; etc.) may use different methods to access their controlled vocabulary, or different syntax to denote when to explode or focus a subject heading, so it is important to check how to use and apply controlled terms appropriately.
+Different databases often use different controlled vocabulary, so you need to check and use the appropriate subject headings for that specific resource.
+Also, different search interfaces (OVID; Dialog; PubMed; Cochrane Library; etc) may use different methods to access their controlled vocabulary, or different syntax to denote when to explode or focus a subject heading, so it is important to check how to use and apply controlled terms appropriately.

 For further explanation and advice on using controlled vocabulary when searching a database, consult your Library or Information Services staff, who should be able to assist.